China cementing reach in South China Sea with civilian infrastructure

 It follows moves further north by China over the past two years to expand civilian facilities on the Paracel island group, which have been fully occupied by China since 1974 but are claimed by Vietnam.

-Woody Island in the Paracels boasts an extended two-kilometer airfield while Chinese travel agents are offering five-day cruises to the islands.
+Woody Island in the Paracels boasts an extended two-kilometre airfield while Chinese travel agents are offering five-day cruises to the islands.

 Some experts believe the speed of the Spratly reclamations shows China is trying to strengthen its legal claim to the area after the Philippines filed a case with the Permanent Court of Arbitration at The Hague, challenging China's claim.
 China has refused to take part in the case, which has yet to be heard.